cnolan3/Cicada-16/HardwareSpec/CPU_ISA.md

 ### **1.1.
 Execution and Timing**

+### 1.1.
+Execution and Timing

 The master system clock frequency is **8.388608 MHz** (2^23 Hz).

-The Cicada-16 CPU features a simple, **non-pipelined** architecture.
-Each instruction is fetched, decoded, and executed completely before the next one begins.
-This design choice prioritizes simplicity and predictable timing over high performance.
+The Cicada-16 CPU features a simple **2-stage instruction pipeline** to improve performance.
+The two stages are:

+1.  **Fetch:** The CPU fetches the next instruction from memory.
+2.  **Execute:** The CPU decodes and executes the current instruction.

+This allows the CPU to fetch one instruction while executing the previous one, overlapping operations and increasing instruction throughput.

 The core timing of the system is measured in two units: